-Observation and supported on-the-job training allows learners to practice their skills while working with clients in real time.
+Observation and supported on-the-job mentoring allows learners to practice their skills while working with clients in real time.
 Using case studies as part of coursework helps; but attempting the task and receiving real-time feedback and support is even more beneficial to the learners.
 It stimulates the brain and helps training participants learn more quickly and thoroughly.

 Setting up a peer-to-peer mentoring program for volunteers can help them bridge classroom or online learning activities and the reality of their roles.

-Volunteer Peer-to-Peer Mentoring: How It works
+Peer-to-Peer Volunteer Mentoring: How It works